EuroSys Lifetime Achievement Award

 Nominations should contain:

-Nominations for the award to be presented in 2017 should be sent by email to the award committee chair,
+Nominations for the award to be presented in 2023 should be sent to email@example.com by March 15, 2023.

 If you have questions about the award, the nominating procedure, or a potential candidate’s eligibility, please ask the award committee chair at any time.